softwaresaved/build_and_test_examples/jenkins/Shell.md

 * Click Console Output and you should see the output from the command-line.
 * Click Workspace and you can browse the directory in which the build commands are run.
 * Click Back to Project.
 * Click Back to Dashboard to see the Jenkins fromt page which summarises all the projects set up and the success (or failure) of the last job for each of these.
-Clicking on the green "run" icon will re-run the associated job.
+Clicking on the green arrow "run" icon will re-run the associated job.

 How Jenkins behaves when there are errors
 -----------------------------------------